What is Pretrial Diversion?

 Am I eligible for Pretrial Diversion?

-If you have been arrested for or charged with a misdemeanor offense in Collin County, Texas and you have no prior criminal history, then you may be eligible for the Collin County District Attorney’s Pretrial Diversion Program.
+If you have been arrested for or charged with a misdemeanor or felony offense in Collin County, Texas, and you have no prior criminal history, then you may be eligible for the Collin County District Attorney’s Pretrial Diversion Program.
 In order to be considered for entry into the program, applicants must generally meet the following criteria:

 - Be represented by an attorney;

 - Have no prior criminal history;

 - Be able to pass a drug test; and

 - Not be charged with a DWI, Assault, violent offense, sexual offense, or other excludable offense.

 These are the minimum criteria for admissibility into the program.
 These are not the only factors that are considered.
 An experienced attorney will discuss your specific circumstances and guide you through the application process in order to give you the best chance for admission into the program.

 What would I have to do in Pretrial Diversion?